It is a rare disorder that results from decreased production of hormones from the pituitary gland.

 Treatment options include:

-- Hormone replacement therapy: Depending on the types of hormones that are not being produced in normal quantities, with drugs such as human growth hormone produced by recombinant DNA technology, desmopressin acetate among others.
+- Hormone replacement therapy: Depending on the types of hormones not being produced in normal quantities, drugs such as human growth hormone produced by recombinant DNA technology and desmopressin acetate, among others.

 - Tumor removal and radiation therapy: Performed if the tumor is interfering with the activity of the pituitary gland.